Bouchard Père & Fils - Monthélie 1er Cru Les Duresses Domaine 2021

 Bettane & Desseauve

-From Les Cazetiers to Bouzeron, this major Beaune trading house, founded in 1731, owns over 142 parcels in 130 hectares of vineyards, including 73 hectares of Premier and Grand Cru.
-This first-rate winegrowing heritage enables Fréderic Weber, a talented winemaker who was previously in charge of Château de Poncié, to produce around 600,000 bottles out of the total three million produced here each year, with most of the production coming from purchased grapes for the great reds, and carefully selected musts for the non-domain whites.
+From Cazetiers to Bouzeron, this large Beaune-based wine merchant founded in 1731 owns more than 142 plots covering 130 hectares of vineyards, including 73 hectares of premier and grand cru vineyards.
+This first-rate wine-growing heritage enables Frédéric Weber, a talented winemaker who was previously in charge of Château de Poncié, to produce around 600,000 bottles out of the total three million units produced here each year, with most of the production coming from purchased grapes for the great reds and carefully selected musts for the whites other than those from the estate.
 Impressive success in both white and red wines in recent vintages.

 Robert Parker - Wine Advocate

-With its aromas of black fruits, spices, smoke and plums, Monthélie 1er Cru Les Duresses 2021 is medium to full-bodied, fleshy and lively, with a rather powerful, deep profile.
-Like its counterpart at communal level, this is a wine of great quality, which will nevertheless require a little patience.
+With its aromas of black fruit, spices, smoke, and plum, the Monthélie 1er Cru Les Duresses 2021 is medium-bodied to full-bodied, fleshy and lively, with a rather powerful and deep profile.
+Like its commune-level counterpart, this is a high-quality wine, but one that will require a little patience.

 Jancis Robinson